Imaging mode

 Day/Night observations

-It is common sense to perform during the night low frequency observations that require high S/N. This is usually done to avoid human made RFIs.
+It is common sense to perform observations during the night for low frequency observations that require high signal-to-noise ratio (S/N).
+This is usually done to avoid human made RFIs.
 However changes in tickness of the TEC layer and magnitude of the electron density fluctuations need to be considered when planning observations with LOFAR in LBA or HBA, as described below.
 The level of accuracy achieved in the editing and calibrating LOFAR data opened up the possibility to observe during the day while obtaining high level scientific results.

 HBA